-In continuation of the support that was provided for Miami-Dade County's Department of Environmental Resource Management (DERM) in Phase I, Phase II MICCI 9 & 25 funds were allocated to Broward County's Environmental Protection and Growth Management Department (EPGMD), FDEP's District 5 Division of Recreation and Parks in Martin County, and again to Miami-Dade County's DERM.
-Phase III funds will be used to purchase supplies for Palm Beach County's Environmental Resources Management Department (ERM).
-The agreement with the recipients is similar to that in Phase I, with the funds only being used to purchase mooring buoy supplies, with no assistance provided for any installation or maintenance.
+In continuation with the support for mooring buoy supplies, Phase III funds were used to purchase supplies for Miami-Dade County Department of Regulatory and Economic Resources (DRER), Palm Beach County's Environmental Resources Management Department (ERM), and FDEP's District 5 Division of Recreation and Parks in Martin County.
+The agreement with the recipients is that the funds are only used to purchase mooring buoy supplies to perform any necessary repairs, with no assistance provided for any installation or maintenance.
 A letter of agreement stipulating this arrangement was signed by each county.